mph-/lcapy/doc/circuits.rst

 Mesh analysis
 -------------

-Lcapy can output the mesh equations by applying Kirchhoff's voltage law around each loop in a circuit.
+Lcapy can output the mesh equations for a planar circuit by applying Kirchhoff's voltage law around each loop in the circuit.
 For example, consider the netlist:

    >>> cct = Circuit("""
    ...V1 1 0; down